endaaman/tym/README.md

 | `selected`    | string | nothing | Triggered when the text in the terminal screen is selected. |
 | `unselected`  | nil    | nothing | Triggered when the selection is unselected. |

-If turethy value is returned in a callback function, the default is will not be canceled.
+If turethy value is returned in a callback function, the default action is will **be canceled**.

 ```lua
 tym.set_hooks({